-The cast is a never-ending list of some of the top talent in movies from the time it was made which includes Jack Nicholson, in a double role as POTUS, and a sleazy real estate mogul, Annette Benning as the sleazy man’s ditzy, alcoholic wife.
-The rest of the first family is portrayed by Glenn Close doing her best Nancy Reagan, Natalie Portman as the first couple’s slightly rebellious teenage daughter, Lukas Haas as the teenaged, kind hearted, doughnut shop employee from Hicksville, Jack Black as his mentally deficient older brother, Michael J Fox, and Sarah Jessica Parker as married media personalities, Pierce Brosnan as the handsome, pipe-smoking, comically stereotyped, official White House scientist without a clue, Rod Steiger and Paul Winfield as top army generals with very different points of view, Martin Short as an absolutely unsavory, and chronically horny sycophant of a White House press secretary.
-Rounding out the cast are Lisa Marie in a memorable role as a Martian version of an earth woman, Danny DeVito as a random gambler, and, in some odd picks for supporting roles that provide added touches of charm and amusement to the movie Tom Jones as himself, Jim brown as an ex boxing champ, and Pam Greer as his divorced wife, and single working class mom.
+The cast is a never-ending list of some of the top talents in movies from the time that produced it which includes Jack Nicholson, in a double role as POTUS, and a sleazy real estate mogul.
+Also appearing is Annette Benning as the shallow, trend following, man’s ditzy, alcoholic wife.
+The rest of the first family is portrayed by Glenn Close doing her best Nancy Reagan, and Natalie Portman as the first couple’s slightly rebellious teenage daughter.
+Lukas Haas as a teenaged, kind-hearted, doughnut shop employee from Hicksville, and Jack Black as his mentally deficient older brother.
+Michael J Fox and Sarah Jessica Parker appear as married media personalities.
+Especially amusing is Pierce Brosnan as the handsome, pipe-smoking, comically stereotyped, official White House scientist without a clue.
+Rod Steiger and Paul Winfield appear as top army generals with very different points of view.
+Also included is Martin Short as an entirely unsavory, and chronically horny sycophant of a White House press secretary.
+Rounding out the cast are Lisa Marie in a memorable role as a Martian version of an earth woman.
+Danny DeVito as a random gambler, and, in some interesting, camp picks for supporting roles that provide added touches of charm and amusement to the movie, Tom Jones as himself, and Jim Brown as an ex-boxing champ, and Pam Greer as his divorced wife, and single working-class mom.
 There’s more, but suffice it to say everyone’s great in this.
 The film mostly depicts the cast as unmistakably, annoyingly, and embarrassingly American.

 Of course, the Martians are maybe the most delightful part of the movie.
-Their ships, and the look of the aliens themselves as they run around in their little spaceman outfits is memorable and a lot of fun.
-The effect of their appearance is also enhanced by their language which is composed of a simple repetitious utterances of the syllable Ack!
+Their ships and the look of the aliens themselves as they run around in their little spaceman outfits is memorable and a lot of fun.
+The effect of their appearance gets enhanced by their language which is composed of the simple repetitious utterances of the syllable Ack!